How Carbon Monoxide Testing Could Save Your Life

 - Loss of consciousness

-Because of the odourless nature of carbon monoxide, you may be unaware that your property has levels that are too high.
+Because of the odourless nature of carbon monoxide, you may be unaware that your property has CO levels that are too high.

-Who is at risk?
+Who is at Risk Of Carbon Monoxide Poisoning?

-Preventing Carbon Monoxide Leaks
+Preventing Carbon Monoxide Leaks in Gas Appliances

 All new appliances should undergo gas appliance commissioning, where they are tested to ensure there are no leaks, they are well-ventilated, gas pressure has been set correctly, and more.